 Study abroad enthusiasts are invited to apply for the 2018 Scottish government development grant.
 Applications are ongoing for the Small Grants Programme and potential applicants are asked to read the criteria document and guidance notes prior to making an application.

-Applications for grants are invited from incorporated not-for-profit organisations which have a presence in Scotland and an annual turnover of less than £200 thousand.
+Applications for grants are invited from incorporated not-for-profit organizations which have a presence in Scotland and an annual turnover of less than £200 thousand.
 Project grants should focus on any of Malawi, Rwanda, or Zambia in themes of food security; renewable energy; climate change; water; and others.
 Grants for capacity building and feasibility studies will be accepted in relation to any country designated as medium/low on the UN’s Human Development Index — but with priority for Malawi, Rwanda, and Zambia.
 Awards are a maximum of £60 thousand for project grants over three years, or a maximum of £10 thousand for feasibility and capacity building grants over one year.

-- applicant organisations must satisfy two conditions : 1) they must be established as not for profit and 2) constitute a “legal person”, meaning it is legally constituted and can enter into a contract.
+- applicant organizations must satisfy two conditions : 1) they must be established as not for profit and 2) constitute a “legal person”, meaning it is legally constituted and can enter into a contract.
 Ideally, applicants will be Scottish Charitable Incorporated Organisation (“SCIOs”) or companies that have charitable status.
-Unincorporated organisations, even with charitable status, are not eligible to apply.
+Unincorporated organizations, even with charitable status, are not eligible to apply.
 However, if you are in the process of becoming incorporated you may submit an

 application by the closing date of Noon on 13th November and, providing that incorporation is in place by 31st December 2017 the application will be accepted for consideration.